-In the public sector, Development and Regeneration Managers are responsible for the preparation and implementation of a development and improvement action plan, including identifying and developing new and innovative approaches to deliver housing and improve communities.
+In the public sector, Development and Regeneration Managers are responsible for the preparation and implementation of a development and improvement action plan.
+This includes identifying and developing new and innovative approaches to delivering housing and improving communities.

-What does a Development and Regeneration Managers do?
+What do a Development and Regeneration Managers do?

 At a glance, the role needs someone who can:

 - Manage the performance of the department section, including setting and monitoring milestones

 - Write, implement and review the Development & Regeneration Plan

 - Lead the management through all financial issues within Development & Regeneration Services, in accordance with external funding criteria and monthly budget monitoring for Development & Regeneration Services

 - Manage the effective negotiation, securing, and receipt of planning permissions